 I don’t regret the journey that brought me here, off the beaten track of urban hotels and guesthouses.
 I don’t regret it because, as in anyone’s home village, every face is known and everyone knows your face.
 I decided on first sight that I would stay for a while.
 Why don’t you? “

 We have launched our new units in "The Residence" wing.
 This building is low rise, and is built with advanced earthquake resistant design techniques.

 All our units are housed in low rise buildings.

 THE BASE INNOTEL IS NOW OPEN!
+IT IS LOCATED IN THE SAME AREA AS, AND MANAGED BY SHALIGRAM HOTEL.
 EXPERIENCE OUR SERVICE ON A BED & BREAKFAST BASIS AT COMFORTABLE PRICES.
-ENQUIRE FOR RATES, GROUP BOOKINGS ETC. NOW!
-(E-mail:
+CHECK OUR BASE INNOTEL RATES MENU FOR MORE DETAILS, OR ENQUIRE AT

 The Niravana Wellness Centre (pool, gym, spa, massage, aerobics etc.) located within the Shaligram Village provide service at concessional rates for our in-house guests.

 Manny's Eatery & Tapas Bar is our in-house restaurant (direct phone: 5536919)